 You can read the stakeholder brief which which sets out the aims and objectives of the ICF, how the process of developing and approving ICF projects works, what constraints/restrictions/considerations would come in to play, and how this fits in to CMCI.
-You can also read papers relating to the first meeting of the innovation platform.

 Research and policy

 Chaired by Anglia Ruskin University, CMCI developed a set of principles for policy makers to enable a common understanding of what constitutes investment grade policy, with the aim of leveraging climate-friendly private finance.

 You can read research which helped inform the principles at:

 - Investment grade policy

 - Lessons from recent and current investment practice